 You are welcome to treat the Grand National as a pure game of chance and pick a horse based on any reason you like – for instance some people simply pick the horse based on whether they like the colours the jockey is wearing.
 Repeated enough times, this random approach is less likely to reap rewards but for a race that runs just once a year, it is perfectly possible that you can get the better of the bookmakers if Lady Luck is smiling on you.

 Above all else though, remember to simply enjoy the spectacle.
-Profits cannot be guaranteed but what the Grand National can promise year in year out is a truly thrilling race, unlike the kind you will find always anywhere else.
+Net wins certainly cannot be assured but what the Grand National can promise year in year out is a truly thrilling race, unlike the kind you will find always anywhere else.